18 Aug 33 Cannabis Logo Designs Shaping the Industry

 Designs that are conceptually driven

 Focusing on the negative space in Burnwell’s first letter, this Washington cannabis farm’s logo acts as a contrast to its surroundings.
-But no matter whether it’s layered over solid black or over lifestyle images, the logo itself is always white.
+But no matter whether it’s layered over colors or over lifestyle images, the logo itself is always white or black.
 Therefore, it is always creating negative space against its backdrop.

 Revelry Supply creates odor-absorbing, water-resistant bags perfect for the outdoor lover, and it’s got a cannabis lifestyle logo to match.
 Although we can’t tell exactly what inspired the design, it definitely reminds us of birds, native american art, and nature- there aren’t any others like it in the industry!